 PS: If you are not sure why we have the following chemical formulae (SO2, Na2S, Na2SO4) in the first place, you can revise via this blog post on Writing Chemical Formulae of Ionic Compounds and Covalent Substances.

 Subscribe to my blog to receive 2 updates per month sent to your email!

-Feel free to share it with your friends who need help in Basic Chemistry.
+Feel free to share these videos with your friends who needs help in mastering Chemistry.